Alexnn82/lvmh-deep-dive-analysis/research/company_notes.md

 # LVMH Company Notes
 Although LVMH operates across multiple luxury categories, the company's profitability is heavily concentrated in Fashion & Leather Goods.
 As a result, the long-term health of flagship brands such as Louis Vuitton and Dior is likely the single most important driver of future cash flow and valuation.
+Revenue declined for two consecutive years, accelerating from -1.7% in 2024 to -4.5% in 2025.
+However, profitability remains strong, suggesting that the company's core brands retain substantial pricing power despite weaker sales trends.
 ## Business Overview
 LVMH operates through five primary business segments:
 Fashion & Leather Goods